Aircraft flight manual

 An aircraft flight manual (AFM) is a paper book or electronic information set containing information required to operate an aircraft of certain type or particular aircraft of that type (each AFM is tailored for a specific aircraft, though aircraft of the same type naturally have very similar AFMs).
-The information within an AFM is also referred to a Technical Airworthiness Data (TAWD).
+The information within an AFM is also referred to as Technical Airworthiness Data (TAWD).
 A typical flight manual will contain the following: operating limitations, Normal/Abnormal/Emergency operating procedures, performance data and loading information.